ndless-nspire/nsptools-history/Ndless/branches/1.7/doc/ReadMe.txt

    build your programs only once without defining NSPIRE_HARDWARE.
  - OS v1.1 is not supported anymore.
 Check that your programs still work on OS v1.7.
-Assembly programs:
+-  Programs should be built with the flag -nostdlib (see samples/particles) Assembly programs:
  - The way to call syscalls has chanded: replace 'oscall <os_function>' with 'syscall(<os_function>)'